Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos

 The uncertainty on the number of background events is derived from the fit errors.
 Note that calibration pulser events are normally tagged by the DAQ as calibration events and excluded from the analyzed data sample.
-However, due to possible miss-tagging, pulser events could leak into the final sample.
-Therefore, all pulser events are taken into account in the background estimation, even if they are not part of the $10\%$ data subset used for analysis preparation.
-This is a very conservative estimate but strengthens the analysis against miss-tagged pulser events.
+However, due to possible mis-tagging, pulser events may leak into the final sample.
+Therefore, all pulser events are taken into account in the background estimation, even if they are not part of the $10\%$ burn-sample.
+This is a very conservative estimate but strengthens the analysis against mis-tagged pulser events.

 After these cuts, the background expectation for the full data recorded in the year 2013 is $0.009 \pm 0.010$ for A2 and $0.011 \pm 0.015$ for A3.
-The number of neutrinos, expected to be observed by the combined two-station detector from the flux prediction in \cite{Ahlers2010} for a crossover energy from Galactic to extragalactic cosmic ray sources of $E_{min} = \unit{10^{18.5}}{\electronvolt}$ amounts to $0.11 \pm 0.002 (stat)$ events.
+The number of neutrinos expected to be observed by the combined two-station detector from the flux prediction in \cite{Ahlers2010} for a crossover energy from Galactic to extragalactic cosmic ray sources of $E_{min} = \unit{10^{18.5}}{\electronvolt}$ amounts to $0.10 \pm 0.002 (stat)$ events.